Wooden beams in a timber roof - some new, some blackened by fire.

 Historic England's local teams have a specific focus on reducing local heritage at risk.
 They use the outcomes of research and the annual Register to help prioritise where they focus their time and funding.

-They work with partners such as the National Lottery Heritage Fund and Natural England to support owners with funding to understand what repair or conservation works are needed as well as the actual work.
+They work with partners such as the National Lottery Heritage Fund and Natural England to support owners with funding to carry out research to understand what repair or conservation works are needed.
+They may also supply funding for the actual work.

 They strive to find solutions that work for both owners and the historic environment.